 Browned Butter, also known as beurre noisette, is the process of cooking unsalted butter until the water has been cooked out and it has a nutty and toasty taste.
 It adds lots of flavor to recipes like my Browned Butter Toffee Cookies.

-Browning butter gives you a sauce that can be added to recipes from savory, like my Brown Butter Pork Chops with Mushrooms to sweet, like my Brown Butter Fudge.
+Browning butter gives you a sauce that can be added to recipes from savory, like my Brown Butter Pork Chops with Mushrooms and French Onion and Browned Butter Pasta to sweet, like my Brown Butter Fudge.
 There is science behind browned butter, which explains the process of making it.
 It can be tricky to get just right, but it will be worth the effort!

 How to Brown Butter